SekouDiaoNlp/SekouDiaoNlp.github.io/website/content/articles/how-to-create-buil-and-publish-a-python-package.md

 <br />

-## INSTALL GIT AND CREATE A GITHUB ACCOUNT:
+## INSTALL GIT AND CREATE A GITHUB ACCOUNT

 [Git](https://git-scm.com/downloads) is a Source Control System and [GitHub](https://github.com/) is a collaborative platform which allows multiple developers to work